 Locating Mechanical Rights

 You may already know that every song has two types of copyright.
-There is the copyright on the “master” or sound recording (captured on tape or a hard drive) and the copyright in the written music and lyrics.
-The compulsory license seeks only the mechanical rights to the composition, and does not grant sync rights (using music along with video) or any other rights.
-Streaming services such as Spotify or Apple need to license both master and composition copyrights to offer a song for sale or download, and an additional sync license is required in order to use a song/recording in a video uploaded to YouTube or elsewhere.
+There is the copyright on the “master,” or sound recording (captured on tape or a hard drive), and the copyright on the “composition,” or the underlying music and lyrics.
+A compulsory license only seeks the mechanical rights to a composition; it does not grant any other rights, including syncs (using music along with video).

+Whenever a song you write is recorded and sold in either a physical or digital format, you are entitled to a mechanical royalty.
 Working with a publishing administrator like Songtrust is the smartest way to cope with issues related to your mechanical rights.
-Songtrust will register your songs with HFA as well as international mechanical collection agents worldwide.
-Once you’re registered, we will be able to obtain all the proper mechanical licenses for cover versions of your songs, so you can focus on what you do best.
+Songtrust will register your songs with The MLC and other international MROs.
+Once that’s taken care of, we will obtain all the proper mechanical licenses for cover versions of your songs, so you can focus on what you do best: writing and recording music.